Flói

 Flora Ecosystems

 Wet grasslands dominated by sedges, cotton grass, and various moisture-tolerant grasses form the primary vegetation, maintained in its open character by the high water table and seasonal flooding.
 Shallow lakes and pools support aquatic plants including pondweeds and aquatic buttercups, with emergent vegetation along margins providing nest cover.
 Mosses form significant ground cover in the wetter areas, while slightly elevated ground supports grass-heath communities.
-The flat terrain and uniformly wet conditions create a relatively homogeneous vegetation pattern that favors ground-nesting birds requiring open sightlines for predator detection.
+The flat terrain and uniformly wet conditions create a relatively homogeneous vegetation pattern that favours ground-nesting birds requiring open sightlines for predator detection.

 Geology